Frequently Asked Questions

 - Personal growth: Studying abroad or going on an exchange will push you out of your comfort zone.
-Everyday challenges will help you to become a more rounded individual.
+Everyday challenges will help you to become a more rounded and confident individual.

 - Increase your marketability and value as an employee: Employers view students who have studied away as more responsible, independent and respectful of other points of view.
 Also, those with experience abroad are considered better candidates for leadership positions.

-- Develop a foreign language: The ability to speak another foreign language is a huge bonus in our ever-changing international world market.
+- Develop a foreign language: The ability to speak a foreign language is a huge bonus in our ever-changing international world market.

-- Find international employment: Obviously living outside of your home country opens the door to a multitude of new connects and possibilities such as teaching overseas, finding work with an American based company, or a non-profit relief organization.
+- Find international employment: Obviously living outside of your home country opens the door to a multitude of new contacts and possibilities such as teaching overseas, finding work with an American-based company, or a non-profit relief organization.

 - Meet extraordinary people: As you engage in friendships, your values and beliefs may change and broaden.
 New situations with new people will allow you to question your own thoughts and norms.